valc30/Thaw-swap-adapt/README.md

 R version 4.5.1
 - modules_sample_taxo_statistics.R
-Usage: Calculate probability of finding the same taxonomic class or sample type within modules ; Identify how many modules are pure with each Sample_type and shared modules
+Usage: Calculate probability of finding the same taxonomic class or sample type within modules ; Identify how many modules are pure with each Sample_type and shared modules \
 Packages: ggplot2
 - XX
-  Usage
+  Usage \
-  Packages
+  Packages \
-  Input
-  Outout